-Summer is the prime family time to be outside.
-Perhaps the most unique experience you can have in the whole Midwest is saying you hiked up a pile of trash!
-Not kidding!
-Take the whole family for a hike up Mount Trashmore, the once city landﬁll site—ﬁlled with six million tons of trash—that has been amazingly transformed into a suburban recreational site.
-The panoramic view of the city from the top is worth every step.
+Summer is prime family time, and one of the most unique experiences you can have in the whole Midwest is hiking up a pile of trash!
+No joke.
+Take the entire family for a hike up Mt.
+Trashmore, a former city landﬁll with six million tons of trash amazingly transformed into a suburban recreational site featuring 4 different trail options.
+The panoramic view of the city from the summit (an elevation of 948-feet) is worth every step.

 Take in summer’s full beauty at Ellis Park’s Shakespeare Garden, the gorgeous grounds at Brucemore, the incredible showcase at Noelridge Park offering a colorful maze to wander and chase butterﬂies and the Linn County Master Gardeners impressive learning garden at Lowe Park in Marion.
 With nearly 100 city parks, Cedar Rapids is brimming with public space

 to explore and play.
 Hit up Bever Park for an extra special experience at Old MacDonald’s Farm.
 This long-time favorite has been entertaining families free of charge for more than 100 years.
 Visitors can get up close and personal with farm animals, like chickens, goats, cattle and more.